oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 authentication scheme as defined in Section 11 of {{RFC9110}} to authenticate with the authorization server.
-The client identifier is encoded using the `application/x-www-form-urlencoded` encoding algorithm per Appendix B, and the encoded value is used as the username; the client secret is encoded using the same algorithm and used as the password.
+The client identifier is encoded using the `application/x-www-form-urlencoded` encoding algorithm per
+{{application-x-www-form-urlencoded}}, and the encoded value is used as the username; the client secret is encoded using the same algorithm and used as the password.
 The authorization server MUST support the HTTP Basic authentication scheme for authenticating clients that were issued a